MohammedKamrajHasanOnik/ActiveDirectoryLab/README.md

 <h1>Active Directory Home Lab With Bulk User Creation(Educational Purposes followed credit to JonCyberGuy)</h1>

 <h2>Description</h2>
-This project is a walkthrough of how I created an Active Directory home lab Environment using VMWare.
+This project is a guide of how I created an Active Directory home lab Environment using VMWare.
 I set up a Microsoft Server to run Active Directory on it.
-I then configure a Domain Controller that will allow me to run a domain.
-After that I ran a Powershell script to create over 1000 users in Active Directory and proceed to log into those newly created accounts on another client that uses the domain I set up to connect to the internet.
+I then configure a Domain Controller this will allow me to run a domain.
+After that I ran a Powershell script to create users in Active Directory and executed those log into to the new created accounts on another client that uses the domain I set up to connect to the internet.
 This lab simulates a business environment.
-In this lab I'll need a Microsoft Server 2019 ISO, A Windows 10 Enterprise ISO, VMWare and a Powershell script.
+Within this lab I will need as follows  Microsoft Server 2019 ISO, A Windows 10 Enterprise ISO, VMWare and a Powershell script.
 <br />

 <h2>Languages and Utilities Used</h2>